 Since it opened in 2003, Abu Dhabi University has been dedicated to the intellectual development of individuals who will graduate to be leaders, making a positive contribution to national and global betterment and prosperity.
-This mission, however, is not limited to educating students: it is extended to the University's proactive participation in the national development process that will transform the UAE into a knowledge-based economy.
+This mission, however, is not limited to educating students: it is extended to the University's proactive participation in national development that will transform the UAE into a knowledge-based economy.

-Although a young institution, in 2018 we had 7500 students enrolled in our undergraduate and postgraduate programs, our alumni numbers had reached over 9000, and in three consecutive years the employment rate of Abu Dhabi University graduates had averaged an impressive 90% within a year of graduation.
+Although a young institution, we now have around 8000 students enrolled in our expanding portfolio of undergraduate and postgraduate programs, our alumni numbers have reached over 9000, and the employment rate of Abu Dhabi University graduates remains impressive.
+To remain at the cutting edge, new programs and concentrations have been launched in nutrition and dietetics, human genetics, laboratory medicine, robotics, artificial intelligence, cybersecurity and biomedical engineering.

 You will be joining an institution recognized internationally for the quality and relevance of its education and research.
-This is evident in our global rankings: we are in the top 2.8% of world universities and in the top 150 universities under 50 years of age (QS World University Rankings 2018).
+This is evident in our global rankings: we are in the top 2.8% of world universities and in the top 150 universities under 50 years of age (QS World University Rankings).
 Diversity of cultures and talents underpins the success of the world's top universities as well as the most successful cities.
-The QS rankings show us to be among the world's elite universities for the diversity of our faculty and students (top ten for both).
+The QS rankings show us to be among the world's elite universities for the diversity of our faculty and students.
 With most of the world's nations represented among our students and staff, you will meet with, learn from, and form friendships with talent from across the world.

-The quality of our programs is also evident in the accreditations we hold.
-Colleges of Business and Engineering have achieved the prestigious AACSB, EQUIS and ABET international accreditations.
+The quality of our programs is evident in our prestigious accreditations, among these are the AACSB, EQUIS, ABET and RIBA international accreditations.
 All of the University's programs are internationally accredited by the Western Association of Schools and Colleges (WASC).
+Abu Dhabi University is among the top three institutions in the UAE for international accreditations.
 You can rest assured that your Abu Dhabi University degree will be recognized and respected by employers and higher education institutions internationally.

 Abu Dhabi University's success stems from clarity of vision and values.
 We regard students and faculty as a community of scholars, together pursuing knowledge, supported by great professional staff and excellent estate and facilities.
-We continue to invest in our facilities: in 2017 we added a new building to expand our laboratory provision for engineering and science, completed an extension to the student dormitories, and updated our facilities overall.
-In September 2017, we opened our Dubai Campus, located in an iconic building in Dubai Knowledge Park, and early 2018 saw the launch of our Al Dhafra region campus.
-We expect our comprehensive new Campus in Al Ain to be open to students in 2020.
+We continue to invest in our facilities: in recent years we have added a new building to expand our laboratory provision for engineering and science, completed extensions to the student dormitories, and updated facilities at our Abu Dhabi campus; opened our Dubai Campus, located in an iconic building in Dubai Knowledge Park; and launched the Al Dhafra facility.
+Our comprehensive, new campus in Al Ain is now open.
+With state of the art teaching and research facilities, a comprehensive student centre and impressive outdoor facilities, the campus will be a key resource for students, businesses and the local community.